lady-h-world/My_Garden/reading_pages/param_tuning_6.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/The_Queen_images/code_keras_tuner_bayesian_tuner.png" width="1068" height="408" />
 </p>

-The tuners are working as the hyperparameters search strategy, to find an optimal set of parameters that lead to better model performance.
+The tuners are working as the hyperparameters search strategy, to find an optimal set of parameters that lead to a better model performance.
 In Keras Tuner, there are 4 major tuners:

 * [Random Tuner][5] applies random search, similar to the random search in classical machine learning HPO.
 * [Hyperband Tuner][6] is a search algorithm designed to speed up random search through adaptive resource allocation and early-stopping.